PatrickCarollo/aws-microservice-cicd-iac/README.md

 ## Brief Architectural Outline
-This project as-is, manages/deploys serverless application and infrastructure with a built-in CI/CD process.
+This project as-is, manages/deploys serverless application and infrastructure with an included CI/CD process.
 Using AWS SAM to deploy initial core app services like exposing API endpoint with Lambda Proxy Integration to process request data, an S3 bucket and NOSQL DB.
-The project associates these corresponding application resources to CI/CD resources using a unique IDs in resource name (input stack params provided upon setup) A python script "Configure.py" initiates setup of base CI/CD infrastructure like fetching IAM roles, base S3 bucket creation for storing source code of Codepipeline custom actions and CloudFormation stack launch (setting stack input parameters).
+The project associates these corresponding application resources to CI/CD resources using unique IDs in resource name (input stack params provided upon setup).
+A python script "Configure.py" initiates setup of base CI/CD infrastructure like fetching IAM roles, base S3 bucket creation for storing source code of Codepipeline custom actions and CloudFormation stack launch (setting stack input parameters).
 The CI/CD Infrastructure